Atveek/Todo_List/README.md

 # MERN Stack Todo App Workshop Project

-This project is a simple Todo App developed during a workshop on the MERN (MongoDB, Express.js, React, Node.js) stack in [College Name].
+This project is a simple Todo App developed during a workshop on the MERN (MongoDB, Express.js, React, Node.js) stack in LDRP-Institute of Technology and Research.

 ## Project Overview